quriousCoder3953/Coding-Cover-Page-Coding-Practice-3-SW-GC1-CCBP-NxtWave/README.md

 # Coding-Cover-Page-Coding-Practice-3-SW-GC1-CCBP-NxtWave

-n this assignment, let's build a Coding Cover Page by applying the Bootstrap concepts we learned till now.
+In this assignment, let's build a Coding Cover Page by applying the Bootstrap concepts we learned till now.

 Desired Output: -